-When it comes to how you view videos on the wall, you’ll also need to make the call between going with a uni-view or a separate view.
+When viewing videos on the wall, you’ll also need to make the call between going with a uni-view or a separate view.

 The Input Source

 Next, decide on which connectivity to use for your content distribution.

 For example, will you opt for DP, HDMI, or IR/RS232 daisy chain loop to connect to a PC?
 Or a video wall controller such as Matrix to broadcast?
 Will you show a video, signage, or slideshow on your video wall?

 You must have a player of some type.
 This player is typically a small computer that handles the broadcasting.
 Some individuals even use a desktop computer to control this broadcasting.

 That said, your best option remains to use a media player.
 Why?
 Because, unlike a laptop, a media player is designed specifically for this purpose.

 That means they tend to be compact and constructed to specifications solely for the purpose of displaying video on a big display.